SCI: What is your most memorable experience with a client?

 SCI: How many years have you been in business?

-SCI: Are you involved in local programs, such as conservation, education, anti-poaching?
+SCI: Are you involved in local programs, such as conservation, education and anti-poaching?

 SCI: In what ways are you affiliated with SCI?